Setting Excellence as The New Standard

 “I realized quite some time ago that there are three players in the housing transaction – the vendor, the purchaser, and the environment.

-“And if you’re aware of that as a builder, you can take courses, offer energy efficiency labels to your customers like R-2000, ENERGY STAR®, Net Zero Ready or Net Zero, and carve a niche for yourself in the market.”
+“And if you’re aware of that as a builder, you can take courses, offer energy efficiency labels to your customers like R-2000, ENERGY STAR®, Net Zero Ready or Net Zero, and carve a niche for yourself in the market.
+At a minimum customers will brag and compare their energy bills akin to a high-performance race car and why not?
+After all, for 99% of people, a house will be the biggest purchase in their lifetime.”

-What this now about energy efficiency labels?
-Energy efficiency labels impact building standards and are designed to help reduce each household’s environmental footprint by preserving natural resources through the building process and materials used, so investing in these certifications means embracing a future where energy efficiency builds are the norm.
-And while these labels may seem like a new concept, some have been around for decades.
+For those not familiar, energy efficiency labels impact building standards and are designed to help reduce each household’s environmental footprint by preserving natural resources through the building process and materials used.
+Investing in these certifications means embracing a future where energy efficiency builds are the norm, and while these labels may seem like a new concept, some have been around for decades.

 “Canada is, for the most part, a cold climate country,” Darren explained, “so in the 70s when the energy crisis hit, our company started learning about different building processes to make homes more energy efficient.

-In 1981, Natural Resources Canada (NRCan) and the Canadian Homebuilders’ Association got together and collaborated to create the R-2000 program, a certification program to recognize best-in-class energy efficient homes.
+In 1981, Natural Resources Canada (NRCan) and the Canadian Home Builders’ Association got together and collaborated to create the R-2000 program, a certification program to recognize best-in-class energy efficient homes and builders.
 The program went on to achieve worldwide recognition, especially as the program evolved and came to influence the Canadian building codes.
 Then in 2010, for the first time, they added an energy efficiency requirement into the national building code (Section 9.36).

 “We’ve been building to R-2000 regulations as our minimum standard for years now, so it was a natural evolution to move towards Net Zero certification.
 But we did it incrementally, taking the training and increasing our standards a bit at a time versus making the big leap all at once.
 We still build homes to R-2000 standard, even though we have Net Zero certification under our belt,” he confirmed.

-“If you’re already building homes to the standard code, it doesn’t take that much more in terms of labour or incremental costs for supplies to increase a home’s overall energy efficiency – in some cases, additional insulation in the outer walls and attic is enough,” he explained.
+“If you’re already building homes to a high-performance standard, like R-2000, it doesn’t take that much more in terms of labour or incremental costs for supplies to increase a home’s overall energy efficiency – in some cases, additional insulation in the outer walls and attic is enough,” he explained.

-He then went on to reveal how in some ways, moving towards those higher standards led to cost savings elsewhere in his business.
+He then went on to reveal how in some ways, moving towards those higher standards led to cost and labor savings elsewhere in his business.

-“The advanced framing techniques used in Net Zero homebuilding meant I was using less stud, less labour, and getting a more effective wall because there are fewer cold joints.”
+“The advanced framing techniques used in Net Zero home building meant I was using fewer studs, less labour, and getting a more effective wall because there are fewer cold joints, achieved by framing 24” OC (on center).”

 As a point of reference, energy efficiency in a home comes down to how well you control heat, movement of air and humidity.
 A home with an air-tight barrier eliminates draughts, produces better air quality (due to the HRV filtration system), and is quieter than a standard home, delivering an overall level of comfort that is truly unmatched.